Clinical and public health education

 Unger J.-P., Daveloose P., Bâ A., Toure Sene N. N., Mercenier P. Senegal Makes a Move towards the Goals of Alma Ata by Stimulating its Health Districts.
 World Health Forum1989; 10(3/4): 456-463.

-An experimental program of continuous medical education for district medical officers combining clinical and public health concepts
+The more particularly pedagogical aspects of this experience were described in a separate publication.This Senegalese experimental program of continuous medical education for district medical officers combined clinical and public health concepts.

 Public Health Research and Training Unit of the ITM.
 The Training of District Medical Officers in the Organization of Health Services: a Methodology Tested in Senegal.
 Health Policy and Planning 1989; 4(2): 148-156.

-Why is coaching so important in continuous medical education?
+Why is coaching so important in continuous medical education and transmission of medical professionalism ?

 Unger J.-P., Ghilbert P., De Paepe P. e-Letter.
 Continuous medical education with(out) coaching?
 British Medical Journal4 May 2004;